euroscipy/euroscipy_proceedings/papers/helge_eichhorn/eichhorn.rst

 Designing a space mission trajectory is a computation-heavy task.
 Software tools that conduct the necessary numerical simulations and optimizations are therefore indispensable and high numerical performance is required.
+No science mission or spacecraft are exactly the same and during the early mission design phases the technical capabilities and constraints change frequently.
-Since no mission or spacecraft is alike the ever-changing requirements and constraints also demand high development speed and programmer productivity.
+Therefore high development speed and programmer productivity are required as well.
 Due to its supreme numerical performance Fortran has been the top programming language in many organizations within the astrodynamics community.

 At the European Space Operations Center (ESOC) of the European Space Agency (ESA) a large body of sometimes decades old Fortran77 code remains in use for mission analysis tasks.
 While this legacy code mostly fulfills the performance requirements [#]_ usability and programmer productivity suffer.
 One reason for this is that Fortran is a compiled language which hinders exploratory analyses and rapid prototyping.
-The low level of abstraction supported by Fortran77 and programming conventions, like 6-character variable name limits and fixed-form source code, that are in conflict with today's best practices are a more serious problem, though.
+The low level of abstraction supported by Fortran77 and programming conventions, like the 6-character variable name limit and fixed-form source code, that are in conflict with today's best practices are a more serious problem, though.
 The more recent Fortran standards remedy a lot of these shortcomings, e.g. free-form source in Fortran90 or object-oriented programming features in Fortran2003, but also introduce new complexity, e.g. requiring sophisticated build systems for dependency resolution.
 Compiler vendors have also been very slow to implement new standards.
 For example this year the Intel Fortran compiler achieved full support of the Fortran2003 standard, which was released in 2005 [IFC15]_.